sindresorhus/on-change/readme.md

 Function that gets called anytime the object changes.

-The function receives three arguments:
+The function receives four arguments:
 1. A path to the value that was changed.
 A change to `c` in the above example would return `a.b.0.c`.
 2. The new value at the path.
 3. The previous value at the path.
+4. The name of the method that produced the change.

 The context (this) is set to the original object passed to `onChange` (with Proxy).